Understanding your sexuality

-Telling your friends and family that you're lesbian, gay, bi-sexual or transgender can be really difficult and upsetting if they don't seem to accept it.
+Telling your friends and family that you're lesbian, gay, bisexual, transgender or questioning can be really difficult and upsetting if they don't seem to accept it.

 When one young person came out to her family, her mum told her was probably 'just a phase’, comparing it to an old leather jacket she went through a phase of wearing in her youth!

 This seems to be a fairly common response, particularly from parents.
 Luckily, there is information and support out there for the families of young people who are LGBTQ+, and advice on accepting your child's sexuality or gender identity.
 You could try directing your family to one of these websites if it seems like they're struggling: